tallesl/net-Version/README.md

 <footer>My Great WebSite™ - version @(Html.Version())</footer>
 ```

-It shows either the version of the assembly or the version configured in the Web.config file.
+It shows either the version of the assembly (AssemblyInfo.cs) or the version configured in the Web.config file.

 ```xml
 <configSections>